-Nissan’s centre around innovation led the team to create 3D printing printing program Observers 4.0 across all Nissan shops in Barcelona.
+Nissan’s center around innovation led the team to create 3D printing program Observers 4.0 across all Nissan shops in Barcelona.
 In 2014, the team took it upon themselves to gain a deeper understanding of 3D printing technology, by firstly participating in a RepRapBCN workshop, the origins of which would later become BCN3D.

 “With the objective not only to introduce this technology in Nissan Motor Ibèrica, but to empower our staff in this technology.” – Carlos Rellán Martínez, Manager of Maintenance & Engineering Facilities at Nissan Motor Ibérica Zona Franca, Barcelona.